Adarsh0427/video_steganography/README.md

 #### LSB (Least Significant Bit)
 LSB replaces the least significant bits of each color channel (RGB) in the video frames with bits from the secret message.
 This method offers high capacity but may be less resistant to video processing operations.

-#### DCT (Discrete Cosine Transform)
+#### VIV (Video In Video)
-DCT embeds data in the frequency domain by modifying coefficients after applying a discrete cosine transform to 8x8 pixel blocks.
-This method is more robust against compression and processing but offers lower capacity.
+VIV embeds a video file within another video by dividing the frames of the secret video into blocks and hiding them in the frames of the cover video.
+This method provides better security and robustness but has lower capacity compared to LSB.

 ## Development